javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/4-clear-elem/solution.md

 }
 ```

-That won't work, because the call to `remove()` shifts the collection `elem.childNodes` every time, so elements every time start from index `0`.
-So `i` should not increase in the loop at all.
+That won't work, because the call to `remove()` shifts the collection `elem.childNodes`, so elements start from the index `0` every time.
+But `i` increases, and some elements will be skipped.

 The `for..of` loop also does the same.

-The right variant would be:
+The right variant could be:

 ```js
 function clear(elem) {